77yards/permly-firefox/Readme.md

 == Description ==

-This extension helps you to generate short links using the perm.ly API for aany links or page u select in browser.
+This extension helps you to generate short links using the perm.ly API for any links or page u select in browser.

 == Installation ==